kaneelgit/senevirathne-kaneel-EN705603/moviemate/System_Report.md

 ## Analysis of Designing Parameters and Configurations

-1. Adaptive service: Using a temporal data split to train/retrain models.
+**1. Adaptive service: Using a temporal data split to train/retrain models.**

 In recommendation systems, data is naturally sequential.
 For instance, users’ ratings evolve over time, influenced by changing preferences, trends, and new content.
 Temporal partitioning ensures that the model is trained on data from the past and tested on future data, mimicking real-world deployment scenarios.
 The image below illustrates this point: the green (train) data is distributed earlier in time, while the yellow (test) data occurs later.
 This mirrors the system's operation after deployment, where the model must predict future behavior based on historical data.